yaqoobgmt/virtual-criket/README.md

 # virtual-criket
-cricket match virtually of 6 ball using object oriented language
+virtual cricket match of 6 ball using object oriented language